New York Cannabis Retail Licenses

 Application for Dispensary Licenses in NY State

 new york dispensary license costYour New York dispensary application must show that your business meets the criteria for effectively operating a adult-use retail dispensary in the state.
-This will include proof of financing, proof of control over an adequate location, eligibility in terms of residency and criminal background, plus a lot of additional documents we can help you with that fall under the category of plans and procedures.
+This will include proof of control over an adequate location, a relatively clean criminal background, plus a lot of additional items we can help you with.

 New York Dispensary License Cost 2023

 As we’ve mentioned on other pages on our site, the cost of obtaining a New York Dispensary License is not the budget-breaker to worry about.
-The cost for an annual dispensary license will be $7000, according to the draft regulations (page 66).
-What will hurt the most is the cost of securing a good location for operating a cannabis retail dispensary.
-That cost will be followed by quite a few other costs that are necessary to get you off the ground.
+The cost for an annual dispensary license will be $7000, plus a $1000 non-refundable application fee.
+What will cost the most is the cost of securing and building out a good location for operating a cannabis retail dispensary.
+That cost will be followed by quite a few other costs that are necessary to get you off the ground, such as inventory and staffing.

 Retail Dispensary Budget